TUITION AND FEES

-- Family Administrative Fee ($50 per family per year): This fee helps cover some operational expenses such as AV equipment, professional fees, chairs, and much more.,.
+- Family Administrative Fee ($50 per family per year): This fee helps cover some operational expenses such as AV equipment, professional fees, chairs, partiesand much more.
 Please note this fee due at registration.
-TLC will refund $15 of this fee should you need to drop a class after registration.
+There are no refunds of this fee.

 - Student Use Fee ($25 per student per class per year): This fee is used for a variety of purposes including facility use fees, committee budgets and much more.
-This fee is collected at registration and is cheerfully refunded upon request should you need to drop a class.
+All TLC instructors will pay this fee from the fall tuition they collect from you.

 FINANCIAL AID AND SCHOLARSHIPS